Power Dissipation Of A Resistor

 Selecting the Right Resistor Power Rating

 Choosing the correct power rating for a resistor is crucial for circuit reliability.
-It's generally recommended to select a resistor with a power rating significantly higher (at least double) than the calculated power dissipation.
+On the flip side, it's generally recommended to select a resistor with a power rating significantly higher (at least double) than the calculated power dissipation.
 This provides a safety margin to account for variations in operating conditions, such as fluctuations in current or voltage, and ambient temperature changes.
 This safety margin ensures the resistor operates well within its thermal limits and prevents premature failure.

 Managing Resistor Heat: Practical Strategies